quantillinois/assessments/email-filler-script/README.md

 Optional Requirements:
 - Create another script that will take in each PDF and correctly send them to the email destinations.
+- Add a compact testing suite that tests all edge cases.
+Remember one test should test one case, and be named appropriately.

 ## **Grading**
 We will be looking at your project and grading it under these five criteria: